abhinavg916/git-and-github/Git Commands.md

 git checkout -b newbranchname
 ```
 * To merge the branch with the master
-    * NOTE: Before merge any branch, we should commit all the changes and then move to the master node.
+    * NOTE: Before merge any branch, we should commit all the changes and then move to the master node
 ```
 git merge branchname
 ```